Top 10 PPC Terms Every Business Owner Should Know

 If you’re running digital ads to grow your business, understanding PPC terms is no longer optional—it’s essential.
 Whether you’re working with a marketing agency or managing campaigns in-house, knowing the language of pay-per-click (PPC) advertising can save you money, help you make smarter decisions, and drive real growth.

 Setting up a Google Ads account is crucial for effective PPC advertising, as it allows you to utilize performance grading tools and manage ad campaigns efficiently.
+One of the key advantages of PPC is fast results—businesses can appear on the front page of search results within hours, unlike SEO which can take much longer.

 A well-structured approach to PPC involves orchestrating advertising campaigns designed to deliver consistent messages across multiple platforms, ensuring a cohesive brand narrative and optimizing performance.